apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/6-trainNN.md

-problems, for example we can create a multi-class classifier that determines the species of a plant based on the leaves, we can also create a binary classifier that tells you whether the plant is healthy or diseased, finally we could create a multi-class multi-label classifier that tells you both, what species is a plant and whether is diseased or healthy.
-We will stick with the simplest classification question, which is whether a plant is healthy or not.
+problems, for example we can create a multi-class classifier that determines the species of a plant based on the leaves, we can also create a binary classifier that tells you whether the plant is healthy or diseased, finally we could create a multi-class, multi-label classifier that tells you both: what species is a plant and whether is diseased or healthy.
+We will stick to the simplest classification question, which is whether a plant is healthy or not.

-To do this we need to manipulate the dataset in two ways.
+To do this, we need to manipulate the dataset in two ways.
 First we need to combine all images of healthy and diseased no matter the species and then we need to split the data in the train, validation and test sets.
 We prepared a small utility code to get our dataset ready.
 Once we run that utility code on